LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   &nbsp;&nbsp;When AntiDebugSeeker Process Finished" is displayed, it signals that the process has completed.

   **Ghidra Module Extension : Check Text Area**
+  The results of the detection can be checked from Text Area.

   - **Display only the detection results Button**
     You can display only the detected results from the outcomes shown by pressing the Start Analyze button.